 Teeth grinding, also known as bruxism, is a serious oral health concern that can lead to extensive damage to the teeth and jaw if left untreated.
 Routine grinding and clenching may be a sign of a bite disorder, TMJ, or stress.
 There is no one singular cause of bruxism, but it is often exacerbated when the factors above are involved.

 Our team at Welinsky Dental Care offers comprehensive treatment plans for patients dealing with various dental health concerns, including teeth grinding.
 We will recommend the most appropriate treatment option for your dental needs.

 How To Treat Teeth Grinding

 Treatment depends on the unique dental needs of each patient.
 We will recommend the most appropriate treatment options based on the results of your dental health examination.

 At Welinsky Dental Care we take a comprehensive approach to patient care.
 We may recommend one or several treatments to address your dental concerns.

 - Restorative Dentistry: Teeth grinding and clenching can result in extensive damage to the teeth.
 We can work with you to determine if porcelain veneers, tooth bonding, or dental crowns are the right solution for you.

-- Orthodontics: In some cases, orthodontics can be sued to realign the teeth and reduce the effects of teeth grinding.
+- Orthodontics: In some cases, orthodontics can be used to realign the teeth and reduce the effects of teeth grinding.
 We offer Invisalign as a comfortable, safe, and discreet way to straighten crooked teeth without the need for metal wires, brackets, or bands.

 What Are The Signs Of Teeth Grinding?

-Our team will thoroughly examine the teeth, gums, and surrounding structure to check for signs of teeth grinding.
+Our team will thoroughly examine the teeth, gums, and surrounding structures to check for signs of teeth grinding.
 Most symptoms of teeth grinding can only be identified by your dentist, so it is important to visit our office regularly for screenings.